EDGY Conference

 Dana Wyss

-Dana Wyss, PhD, LMFT, ATR-BC is a licensed marriage and family therapist, board certified clinical art therapist, and is coauthor of The Invisible String Workbook.
-Her doctorate in expressive therapies has led her to create programs integrating art, music, poetry, dance and animal assisted therapy in the healing process for clients and the self-care of staff.
-For the last 20 years, Dr. Wyss has worked in psychiatric hospitals, group homes, and nonpublic school settings to manage crisis, conduct trainings, coach staff, and support children and families.
-Dr. Wyss is currently a Corporate Clinical Training Specialist and Clinical/Art therapy supervisor at Stars Behavioral Health Group a company specializing in the treatment of complex developmental trauma.
-Dr. Wyss is a national trainer and consultant with the Center for Trauma Training and national trainer to raise awareness of commercial sexual exploitation of children.
+Dana Wyss, PhD, LMFT, ATR-BC, RPT is a licensed marriage and family therapist, board-certified clinical art therapist, registered play therapist, and co-author of The Invisible String Workbook and Hope and The Winds of Grief Workbook.
+Her doctorate in expressive therapies has led her to create programs integrating art, music, poetry, and animal-assisted therapy in clients' healing process and staff's self-care.
+For the last 25 years, Dr. Wyss has worked in psychiatric hospitals, group homes, and nonpublic school settings to manage crisis, conduct training, coach staff, and support children and families.
+Dr. Wyss is a Corporate Clinical Training Specialist and Clinical/Art therapy supervisor at Stars Behavioral Health Group, a company specializing in treating complex developmental trauma.
+She also owns a small private practice.
+Dr. Wyss is a national trainer and consultant.
 She uses her creativity for her own healing as well as to support others.
-Dr. Wyss is an artist specializing in photography, mixed media, and oil painting.
-Over the last twenty years she has learned to use her creativity to support her healing and progression through several difficult and wonderful life experiences.
-Originally working in photography and mixed media Dr. Wyss spent the first part of her art career exploring multiple types of media and honing her photographic eye.
-Photographing what is all around to capture beautiful moments that often go unseen.
-In the last 5 years she has studied under the Master Artist Rino Gonzales refining her skills, building confidence in her artistic voice, blending her love of the unusual with the realistic style of her mentor, and creating art for personal healing.

 SESSION OVERVIEW